 Evidence suggests there are 5 key steps we can take to improve our wellbeing.

 Connect with others: Forming good relationships with others has a hugely positive impact.
 It allows us to share experiences, provide and receive emotional support and build a sense of self worth.

 Get active: Being active not only improves our physical fitness, but also positively affects our mental health.
 It’s been challenging for kids to be as active as they normally would be but there are some great ways to keep moving at home, from online fitness sessions to exercise games in the garden.
 Barracudas is a great environment for kids to get outside and get active in the school holidays too.

 Learn new skills: Kids benefit enormously from trying new things and developing skills.
 It boosts confidence and self esteem.
 Why not explore what they can learn at home based on their own interests?
 Perhaps they want to learn to knit, play an instrument or take up a new sport.
 Barracudas has always offered children the opportunity to try new things, with over 80 activities to suit every interest kids develop new passions at camp every season.
-We’ve even got a whole selection of new activities in 2021!

 Give to others: Research has found that giving creates a sense of purpose, creates positive feelings and helps connect with others.
 Think about how your child can get involved in community projects to get a real sense of reward.